 - Choose a brisket flat with even thickness across the end of the meat.

-- Dry-cure for at least three days and up to seven days in the refrigerator.
+- Dry-cure for seven days in the refrigerator.

-- Rinse and soak for one hour before cooking, then apply the cooking rub.
+- Rinse and soak for three hour before cooking, then apply the cooking rub.

 I’ve loved pastrami for years but never gave much thought to making it myself.
 I figured that I could buy good pastrami at the store for less money than it would cost me to make it, so why bother?
 Well, I found that I could make pastrami that gave the store-bought stuff a run for its money, and it was a fun process as well.
 If you like pastrami and know how to cook a brisket, you might want to give it a try, too.

-Here are some pictures I took March 9-13, 2005 when I cured and smoked a pastrami on the Weber Bullet.
+Here are some pictures I took March 2005 and November 5-13, 2017 when I cured and smoked pastrami on the Weber Bullet.
 This isn’t exactly barbecue by traditional standards, but it is one more great use for your WSM!

 Select & Prepare The Brisket